 Design and access statements are documents which explain the thoughts behind the designs for a new planning application.
-They are submitted as well as the application which is made public for anyone to see, and so they should avoid any jargon or using very technical language.
-It is very important that they are written specifically for the application which they are accompanying.
+They have submitted as well as the application which is made public for anyone to see, and so they should avoid any jargon or using very technical language.
+It is very important that they are written specifically for the application that they are accompanying.

 The document itself should include a brief description of the process which brought you to the scheme which you are submitting.
 This should include the thinking process behind each of the following points:

 Use – What the development will be used for.

 Amount – How much is being built on-site?

 Layout – How the building(s) and private space will be arranged on-site, and the relationships between those and the existing buildings around the site.

 Scale – How big the building(s) will be (height, width and length are all included).

 Landscaping – How open spaces will be treated to enhance and protect the character of a place.